Last Updated: January 2025 | Reviewed by Abbie Jacobs

 ACME-accredited programs require a minimum of 500-1,000 supervised clinical hours.
 These experiences provide hands-on training in various aspects of midwifery care under the guidance of experienced preceptors.
 For students in online programs, clinical placements are arranged near their location, allowing them to gain practical experience while studying remotely.

 The Rutgers School of Nursing nurse-midwifery program offers clinical placements throughout New Jersey and neighboring states.
-Online programs help students secure placements at approved healthcare facilities near their residence.
+Online programs help students secure placements at approved healthcare facilities near their residences.

 Notable Clinical Sites in New Jersey